chinma-yyy/Dev-Ops/terraform/Commands.md

 ```

 ## Terraform Graph
-The `terraform graph` command is used to generate a visual representation of either a configuration or execution plan.
-The output of `terraform graph` is in the DOT format, which can easily be converted to an image.
+The `terraform graph` command generates a visual representation of either a configuration or an execution plan.
+The output is in DOT format, which can be converted to an image using various tools.

 ### Usage
 ```sh